 Using the Chat Service?

-Refer to the folder Chat Connector App Guide for End Users for detailed instructions.
-Skip the article about ‘Adding the Chat App into Teams’ — it’s not needed in this case.
+Refer to the folder: Chat Connector App Guide for End Users for full instructions.